XRPLF/rippled/src/beast/beast/nudb/README.md

     char[8]         Type            The characters "nudb.key"
     uint16          Version         Holds the version number
-    uint64          Appnum          Application defined constant
+    uint64          UID             Unique ID generated on creation uint64          Appnum          Application defined constant
+    uint16          KeySize         Key size in bytes

     uint64          Salt            A random seed
     uint64          Pepper          The salt hashed
-    uint16          KeySize         Key size in bytes
-    uint16          BlockSize       Size of a file block in bytes uint16          LoadFactor      Target fraction in 65536ths
+    uint16          BlockSize       Size of a file block in bytes

+    uint16          LoadFactor      Target fraction in 65536ths

-    uint8[64]       Reserved        Zeroes
+    uint8[56]       Reserved        Zeroes
     uint8[]         Reserved        Zero-pad to block size

 The Type identifies the file as belonging to nudb.
+The UID is generated randomly when the database is created, and this value is stored in the data and log files as well.
+The UID is used to determine if files belong to the same database.
 Salt is generated when the database is created and helps prevent complexity attacks; the salt is prepended to the key material when computing a hash, or used to initialize the state of